AlexanderThaller/githelper/README.md

 # githelper

-Wrapper around git2-rs with functions for common tasks related to git repositories.
+Helper crate around git2 with functions for common tasks related to git repositories.